Medicines for rare disorders

 A recommendation is not guarantee that PHARMAC will fund the medicine – PHARMAC decides what will be funded in the context of the options for funding, to ensure we are getting the best possible health outcomes for New Zealand.

-The next step for these funding applications is for them to be reviewed by our main body of expert clinical advisors, the Pharmacology and Therapeutics Advisory Committee (PTAC) at its February 2019 meeting.
-Following this, PHARMAC will consider these funding applications using our Factors for Consideration framework, and will compare and rank them against other funding applications we have received.
+The next step is for PHARMAC to consider these funding applications using our Factors for Consideration framework, and compare and rank them against other funding applications we have received.